Bay Area Black Artist

 COMMITMENT

-The awarded fellow will be asked to commit to an average of 16 volunteer hours per month to the organization from July 1, 2024, to June 30, 2025.
+The awarded fellow is expected to contribute an average of 16 hours per month to the organization from July 1, 2026, to June 30, 2027.
 This includes:

 SUBMISSION INFORMATION